 Lesson Learned: If you want to make meaningful connections or need to inspire action – communicate in the medium of the recipient.

 We get tunnel vision in emergencies.
 We tune out all of the extraneous information and try to hone in on what we desperately need.
-If I need to find my family and they are not answering their phones, I won’t be watching TV (where you might be telling us the number to call to find displaced family members.)
-I might be looking to Twitter to get information, but if the frequent messages don’t cover my need in a timely manner I might miss it if there are too many other tweets that dilute the message.
+If I need to find my family and they are not answering their phones, I won’t be watching TV for an immediate answer.
+I might be looking to Twitter.
+Or Facebook.
+But if the frequent messages don’t cover my need in a timely manner, I might miss it.

-In marketing we hear the saying “Don’t talk features – talk benefits” and first responders needed to do the same.
-You could send out a communication that says a shelter is available – but if you don’t identify what is available at that shelter (and how it meets the needs of citizens) citizen perception could be (1) I don’t need the shelter and (2) the government is not addressing my needs.
-When reality is the shelter is exactly the place where they can get their needs addressed.
+In marketing we hear the saying “Don’t talk features – talk benefits” and we all need to do the same.
+For first responders, you could send out a communication that says a shelter is available.
+But if you don’t identify what is available at that shelter perception could be (1) I don’t need the shelter and (2) the government is not addressing my needs.
+When reality is, the shelter is exactly the place where they can get their needs addressed.

 Lessons Learned: Communicate in different mediums, you may not know when a recipient is out of contact with that medium.
 When crafting a message: need first, resource or action second.

 Have you ever had a communications experience where medium or context has blocked the communication from occurring?
 Has the medium or context, changed the intent of your message?
 What lesson did you learn?